ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

+### v1.4.3, June 15, 2016
+- Open the folder from inside the program
+- Make the code slightly less messy

 ### v1.4.1, June 14, 2016
 - * Correct the wrong equations